Thomas Schnauz: Personal life

 Schnauz was born in Kearny, New Jersey.
-He attended New York University's Tisch School of the Arts, where he first met fellow student Vince Gilligan.
-Schnauz graduated from Tisch in 1988.
+He graduated from New York University's Tisch School of the Arts in 1988, where he first met fellow student Vince Gilligan, who graduated the following year.

 Career

 Schnauz started his career in various production jobs.
 His first screenplay was called Spirits in Passing.
 He eventually joined Vince Gilligan on the writing staff of The X-Files and its spinoff show, The Lone Gunmen.
 He also co-wrote the screenplays for the 2008 film Otis and the 2008 television film Infected.
 In 2010, he re-teamed with Gilligan on Breaking Bad, where he remained through the show's 2013 conclusion.

 Schnauz signed a two-year overall deal with Sony Pictures Television in November 2014.

 Schnauz served as co-executive producer on AMC's Breaking Bad spinoff series Better Call Saul.
 He has written and/or directed a number of its episodes including "Pimento", the penultimate episode of the show's first season, which received critical acclaim, as well as "Plan and Execution", the finale of the sixth season's first half that also received praise for Schnauz's writing.

 In April 2015, it was reported that he had been tapped to write the screenplay for "a revisionist take" on "Jack and the Beanstalk", also to be produced by Vince Gilligan.

 In 2019, Schnauz joined other WGA writers in firing their agents as part of the WGA's stand against the ATA and the practice of packaging.